-While José Mourinho and his Porto team rightly received credit for the way they controlled the 2004 Champions League final, the game was over long before Carlos Alberto gave them a first-half lead.
+While Jose Mourinho and his Porto team rightly received credit for the way they controlled the 2004 Champions League final, in truth the contest was over long before Carlos Alberto gave them a first-half lead.

 Ludovic Giuly had run the show for Monaco in the earlier rounds, but when he was forced off injured after 20 minutes, having failed to recover from a collision with Porto goalkeeper Vitor Baia, the jig was up.

 The club captain had scored 18 goals in the 2003-04 season, his best return for the club and second only to Fernando Morientes as Didier Deschamps’ side upset the odds to reach the final in Gelsenkirchen.